cetran-sg/CoSim/README.md

 - [CETRAN](https://cetran.sg/) - Centre of Excellence for Testing & Research of Autonomous Vehicles - NTU
 - [NTU](https://www.ntu.edu.sg/) - Nanyang Technological University, Singapore

-This repository has been developed and is maintained by [CETRAN](https://cetran.sg/).
+The CoSim framework has been developed and is maintained by [CETRAN](https://cetran.sg/).